-Working with your professor each student completes a research project ("white paper") exploring a specific field of interest.
+Working with your professor each student completes a white paper (a research paper) exploring a specific field of interest.
 The research project will include a review of recently published articles, studies and books on the topic-classic secondary research-as well as personal interviews with professionals in the practice area.
 The personal interviews could include professionals working in an advertising agency, public relations firm, corporation, nonprofit, or community organization, or an expert scholar or researcher.
-The product of your research and interviews will be a research "white paper" on the topic.
-It is meant to be a state-of-the-art review of the current practice area.
-Your white paper is limited to 15 pages including charts and graphs.
+The product of your research and interviews will be a research white paper on the topic.
+It is meant to be a state-of-the-art review of that current practice area.
+Your white paper is limited to 10 pages including charts and graphs.

 As an end product, the student will develop a creative communication product.
-Based on your research focus, your creative communication product could be an IMC plan for a brand, a communications plan, crisis plan, creative portfolio, ad campaign, a research project, a website or even a business plan.
+Based on your research focus, your creative communication product could be an IMC plan for a brand, a communications plan, crisis plan, creative portfolio, ad campaign, a research project, a website or even a new business plan.
 It is way to demonstrate what you learned from your research and put it into practice.
 Discuss the specifics with your instructor.